Soccer-Spurs game against Rennes postponed, UEFA confirms | Sports-Games

 "UEFA can confirm that the UEFA Europa Conference League group stage match, Tottenham Hotspur v Stade Rennais FC, which was due to be played on 9 December in London, will not be taking place as scheduled," the governing body said in a statement.
 It is currently unclear whether other Spurs games will be affected.
 They are due to play at Brighton & Hove Albion in the Premier League on Sunday, away to Leicester City on Dec.
 16 and at home to Liverpool on Dec.
 19.

-Vitesse Arnhem, level with Tottenham in Europa Conference League Group G on seven points from five games, were due to host Mura on Thursday at the same time as the Spurs-Rennes match.
-The Dutch side said in a statement that they had asked UEFA to postpone their clash as well as they were concerned about the fairness of the matches taking place separately, given that Vitesse and Spurs are vying to qualify for the playoff round.
+Vitesse Arnhem, level with Tottenham in Europa Conference League Group G on seven points from five games, were due to host Mura on Thursday at the same time (2000GMT) as the Spurs-Rennes match.
+The Dutch side said in a statement that they had asked UEFA to postpone their clash as well as they were concerned about the fairness of the matches taking place separately.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)